-Hawaiian Monk Seal, "Dog Running in the Rough Sea"
+Hawaiian Monk Seal, "Dog That Runs in Rough Water"

 How can they be helped?
-These seals get a bad rep, as many believe they're an invasive species.
-A large group of animal lovers have come together to fight that myth, hoping to stop intentional killing of the animal.
+Help bust harmful myths about these seals, like the claim that their presence increases the likelihood of shark attacks.
+A large group of animal lovers have come together to form the Aloha Kanaloa Coalition, hoping to stop intentional killing of the animal.

 How can they be helped?
 Hunting is a major problem for these creatures.
 The World Wildlife Fund is combating this issue by maintaining protected areas and providing education about the risks.